Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_macos_vagrant.md

 **MacOS** desktop version to use: `10.13.x+`

-This is a detailed operating system-specific guide to setup and install all ISLE pre-requisites on a MacOS local laptop or workstation using Vagrant and VirtualBox.
+This is a detailed operating system-specific guide to setup and install all ISLE prerequisites on a MacOS local laptop or workstation using Vagrant and VirtualBox.

 **Please note:** This guide is for using `Vagrant / Virtualbox` software only on a MacOS system instead of `Docker for Mac`.

 **Please note:** This guide should also install on the older Sierra `10.12`, but we can't guarantee support (i.e, fixes) for things broken only on Sierra but not on High Sierra.

-### Assumptions / Pre-Requisites
+### Assumptions / Prerequisites

 * Enduser has a local laptop / workstation that conforms to the specifications outlined in the [Host Server Specifications](host_server_system_specifications.md)